 The School of Management and Labor Relations operates a microcomputer laboratory in the Janice H. Levin Building.
-The laboratory includes high-powered Dell Pentium computers running Windows 95 with Microsoft Office in an NT server networking environment.
-The computers are equipped to run various statistical and business applications and utilize a high-speed network printer.
-The facility also includes a video projection system with a writing tablet overlay.
+The laboratory includes modern PC class desktop workstations running Microsoft Windows 95 with Microsoft Office in an NT server networking environment.
+The computers are equipped to run various statistical and business applications and utilize high-speed network printing.
+The facility also includes a video projection system with audio and auxiliary input.